 The Blackwell-Tapia Prize recognizes a mathematician who has contributed significantly to research in his or her area of expertise, and who has served as a role model for mathematical scientists and students from underrepresented minority groups, or has contributed in other significant ways to addressing the program of underrepresentation of minorities in math.

 The National Blackwell-Tapia Committee has selected Jacqueline M. Hughes-Oliver to receive the 2014 Blackwell-Tapia Prize.
 Hughes-Oliver has been a professor of statistics at North Carolina State University since 1992.
 She is visiting George Mason University until May 2014.
 She has made important contributions in a number of statistical research areas including methodological research on prediction and classification, variable and model selection with dimension reduction, design of experiments, and spatial modeling.
 She has worked passionately on the cause of increasing diversity of individuals working of the statistical and mathematical sciences.
 Read the press release.

-Monica Jackson (American University, Mathematics and Statistics)
+Monica Jackson (American University)

-Trachette Jackson (University of Michigan, Dept of Mathematics)
+Trachette Jackson (University of Michigan)

-Herbert Medina (Loyola Marymount University, Mathematics)
+Herbert Medina (Loyola Marymount University)